Selling a business is the antithesis of a cookie-cutter affair. While there are several commonalities, every deal truly is different.

 There are times when I wish the business brokerage industry were a bit more standardized, like real estate, but that’s simply not the case.
 And maybe that’s a good thing.
 The problem with a commoditized industry is that it can be hard to tell the good from the bad; everyone looks the same.

 Business brokers come in many different flavors, and you can actually tell a lot about them by the contract they ask you to sign.
-Give it a close read and make sure you understand what you’re agreeing to.
+Give it a close read and make sure you understand what you’re agreeing to before you choose a business broker to help you sell.
 That contract should be the start of a good relationship, and a great outcome for you and your business.

 Check out our comprehensive guide: Business Broker or M&A Advisor: How To Find The Right Pro To Help You Sell Your Business.